syncfusion-content/javascript-docs/js/Accordion/Concepts-and-Features/Appearance-and-Styling.md

 **Expand and collapse speed**

 This feature allows you to set the speed for expanding and collapsing the **Accordion** panels.
-By default it is set to 300 in milliseconds.
-By configuring the animation speed you can optimize the delay in loading the panel content.
+By default, it is set to 300 in milliseconds.
+By configuring the animation speed, you can optimize the delay in loading the panel content.

 The following code sample sets value for **expandSpeed** and **collapseSpeed** properties,